ruediger/help.github.com/_posts/2009-06-15-key-setup-redirect.markdown

 ---
 layout: default
-title: Installing git
+title: Generating SSH keys
-description: How to install git
+description: How to generate SSH keys and add them to GitHub
 ---

 Attempting to redirect to the guide for your OS.
 If the redirect fails, pick your OS: